Test Card F: Technical information

 Virtually all the designs and patterns on the card have some significance.
-Along the top (see above) are 95% saturation colour-bars in descending order of luminance—white, yellow, cyan, green, magenta, red, blue and black.
+Along the top (see above) are 95% saturation colour bars in descending order of luminance—white, yellow, cyan, green, magenta, red, blue and black.
 There are triangles on each of the four sides of the card to check for correct overscanning of the picture.
-Standard greyscale and frequency response tests are found on the left and right respectively of the central picture.
+Standard greyscale and frequency response (1.5, 2.5, 3.5, 4, 4.5 and 5.25 MHz) tests are found on the left and right respectively of the central picture.
 On the updated version known as Test Card J (including widescreen and HD versions), the X on the noughts-and-crosses board is an indicator for aligning the centre of the screen.

 The blocks of colour on the sides would cause the picture to tear horizontally if the sync circuits were not adjusted properly.
 The closely spaced lines in various parts of the screen allowed focus to be checked from centre to edge; mistuning would also blur the lines.
 All parts of the greyscale would not be distinct if contrast and brightness (both internal preset settings and user adjustments) were not set correctly.
 The black bar on a white background revealed ringing and signal reflections.
 The castellations along the top and bottom also revealed possible setup problems.

 In the centre image, a child was depicted so that wrong skin colour would be obvious and not subject to changing make-up fashions.
 The juxtaposed garish colours of the clown were such that a common transmission error called chrominance/luminance delay inequality would make the clown's yellow buttons turn white.
 Use of centre images in test cards were however not a new idea; RTF and ORTF in France used the Marly Horses as the central motif of its monochrome 819-line test card which was used on TF1 between 1953 and 1983, and the first French colour test card featuring a centre image of colourful roses was used on France 2 from 1967 until sometime around the mid-1970s.
 SVT in Sweden was also later inspired by Test Card F to develop its own colour test card, based on its earlier monochrome test cards, with a girl holding a doll in the centre image.

 Modern circuitry using large-scale integration is much less susceptible to most of these problems.
-Some of them are also associated with cathode ray tubes; liquid crystal displays (LCDs), that are not scanned at high speed.
+Some of them are also associated with cathode-ray tubes; modern screens use liquid crystal displays (LCDs) that are not scanned at high speed.
 The test card was a vital tool in its day, but has become far less important.

-The name of the broadcasting channel usually appeared in the space underneath the letter F—a serif F denoting an original optical version of the test card.
+The name of the broadcasting channel usually appeared in the space underneath the letter F—a sans-serif F denoting an original optical version of the test card.

-Originally, Test Card F was a photographic slide made up of two transparencies in perfect registration—one containing the colour information and the other the monochrome background.
+Originally, Test Card F was a photographic slide made up of two transparencies in perfect registration—one containing the colour information (chrominance) and the other the monochrome background (luminance).
 The card was converted to electronic form in 1984 when electronic storage became possible.